Brooks Pharmacy: Acquisition by Hook-SupeRx

-Acquisitions by Revco and Jean Coutu
+Sale to Revco and Jean Coutu

 In 1994, Revco acquired Brooks as part of its larger purchase of the Hook-SupeRx chain.
 At the time, the Brooks store base stretched from Maine to Maryland.
-Revco had no interest in operating the Brooks outlets in New England, as they considered them outside of their core market.
-As a result, that same year, Revco sold all of the New England Brooks stores to the Quebec-based Jean Coutu Group, which had already been operating stores in Rhode Island and Massachusetts under the Maxi Drug and Douglas Drug trade names.
+Revco had no interest in operating the Brooks outlets in New England due to the company's positioning in the market.
+As a result, that same year, Revco sold 221 Brooks stores in Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island and Vermont, as well as the Brooks warehouse and distribution facility in Connecticut, to the Quebec-based Jean Coutu Group for $147.5 million.
+Jean Coutu had already been operating stores in Rhode Island and Massachusetts through its U.S. subsidiary, under the Maxi Drug and Douglas Drug trade names.

-The Brooks stores retained by Revco outside of New England later assumed the Revco banner, while subsequently, Jean Coutu rebranded its Maxi and Douglas stores as Brooks.
+Revco continued to operate 96 Brooks stores in New York and 31 in Pennsylvania, which later assumed the Revco banner.
+Jean Coutu rebranded its Maxi and Douglas stores as Brooks, which also became the trade name of Jean Coutu Group USA.
 However, some former Maxi stores were placed under the combined Brooks-Maxi banner.